Dan8a5/digit-recognition/README.md

 3. Run classifier.py

 ## Usage
-- Draw digit with mouse
+- Draw digit with your mouse
-- Press Enter to predict
+- Press Enter to display prediction
 - Press 'c' to clear
 - Close window to exit